-Here are the five most common mistakes we’ve seen small business owners make with payroll, and how you can avoid getting tripped up by them.
+Here are the seven most common mistakes we’ve seen small business owners make with all things payroll—from payroll setup to payroll processing and beyond—and how you can avoid getting tripped up by them.

 This is the biggest and potentially most dangerous mistake you can make with payroll.

 In the United States, the government collects payroll taxes on a pay-as-you-go basis.
 There are a number of different federal, state, and local taxes which may or may not apply to your business.
 Not paying your payroll taxes can be a huge financial shock to your company.

 The IRS reports that over 40 percent of small businesses get fined an average of $845 each year for payroll-tax related issues—the most common we see is missed or late payments.

 Your payroll provider should help you figure out which taxes pertain to your business and take care of the complexity of filing and paying the different tax agencies.